Devil-bit123/evalsisv2.io/README.md

 ## Environment Variables
+> [!IMPORTANT]
-Made to be used Brevo, if you plan to use with another provider, you must adjust the email configuration file and the email sending listener
+> Made to be used Brevo, if you plan to use with another provider, you must adjust the email configuration file and the email sending listener

 #Mails Configuration
 MAIL_DRIVER=smtp